awaregroup/WindowsAiEdgeLabCV/README.md

 # Step 3 - Build and push a container

-## Connect to our IoT Core device
+## 3.1 - Connect to IoT Core device

-IoT Core container images must be built on an IoT Core device.
+In this lab, we will build and push the container from the IoT Core device.

 We will need a way to copy files to our device and a Windows PowerShell window from our development PC connected to that device.